Uiuran/stattus4-audio-models/README.md

     * Corrected Bugs from previous commit, pyramidal Hyperparameter automatic has a beta (17/09/2019) **Done**
     * Builder for final model. **Doing**

-  * 30/10/2019
+  * 08/12/2019
-    * Builder from layers that builds deep parts of the network and receive from Signal layer. **Doing**
+    * Builder for stacked layers (i.e. deepness for same design arch).

   * Future

-    * Implementation of Bi-LSTM(RNN) module.
+    * Implementation of Bi-LSTM(RNN) module, GAN modules such Sequentially Framed GANs.
+Other architecture modules
-    * Implementation of another Neural Architecture Search Algorithms.
+    * Implementation of another Neural Architecture Search Algorithms such Monte Carlo Search Trees and GAs Metaheuristic class of algorithms.

   * Previous Milestones